I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-finishsessionkeyrefresh.md

 ## -remarks
 <p>The hardware and driver can optionally support the <i>FinishSessionKeyRefresh</i> function for all crypto types.</p>

-<p>When the Direct3D runtime calls the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/hh451696">StartSessionKeyRefresh</a> function, the driver generates and saves a random number and returns the random number in the buffer that the <b>pRandomNumber</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543375">D3DDDIARG_STARTSESSIONKEYREFRESH</a> structure points to. </p>

-<p>When the runtime subsequently calls the driver's <i>FinishSessionKeyRefresh</i> function, the driver performs an XOR operation of the random number with the session key.</p>

-<p>The hardware and driver can optionally support the <i>FinishSessionKeyRefresh</i> function for all crypto types.</p>

-<p>When the Direct3D runtime calls the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/hh451696">StartSessionKeyRefresh</a> function, the driver generates and saves a random number and returns the random number in the buffer that the <b>pRandomNumber</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543375">D3DDDIARG_STARTSESSIONKEYREFRESH</a> structure points to. </p>
+<p>When the Direct3D runtime calls the driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-startsessionkeyrefresh.md">StartSessionKeyRefresh</a> function, the driver generates and saves a random number and returns the random number in the buffer that the <b>pRandomNumber</b> member of the <a href="..\d3dumddi\ns-d3dumddi--d3dddiarg-startsessionkeyrefresh.md">D3DDDIARG_STARTSESSIONKEYREFRESH</a> structure points to. </p>

 <p>When the runtime subsequently calls the driver's <i>FinishSessionKeyRefresh</i> function, the driver performs an XOR operation of the random number with the session key.</p>